-Relying on English transcripts, we will listen to a selection of radio programs picked at the Prix Europa media festival in their original audio form, in the language they were broadcasted/podcasted, to analyze and discuss them.
+Relying on English transcripts, we will listen to a selection of radio programs their original audio form, in the language they were broadcasted/podcasted, to analyze and discuss them.
+We learn about personal and family stories, imprints of collective memory.
 Based on this shared experience the following media skills will be examined in relation to radio documentaries: topic selection, editing principles, cutting and elements of effects.
 The course begins with the exploration of genres, describing programs created on a broadcast or podcast platform, then we delve into the basics of making radio documents.